What is heart disease?

 To reduce stress in your life, try:

-- Doing deep breathing, stretching, or other relaxation exercises.
+- Deep breathing, stretching, or other relaxation exercises

 Talk to your doctor about more ways to reduce stress in your life.